-We intend to adopt a non-employee director compensation policy in connection with this offering and on terms to be determined by our board of directors.
-Under the non-employee director policy, our non-employee directors will be eligible to receive compensation for service on our board of directors and committees of our board of directors.
+In anticipation of this offering and the increased responsibilities of our non-employee directors as directors of a public company, our board of directors adopted our Non-Employee Director Compensation Policy, or the policy, to become effective upon the execution of the underwriting agreement related to this offering.
+Under the policy, each of our non-employee directors will be eligible to receive compensation for service on our board of directors and committees of our board of directors.